-The Index maintains a minimum number of three trading platforms and a maximum number of five trading platforms to track the Digital Asset Trading Platform Market while offering replicability for traders and market makers.48
+The Index maintains a minimum number of three trading platforms and a maximum number of five trading platforms to track the Digital Asset Trading Platform Market while offering replicability for traders and market makers.

-U.S.-Compliant Trading Platforms possess safeguards that protect against fraud and manipulation.
-For example, U.S.-Compliant Trading Platforms regulated by the NYDFS under the BitLicense program have regulatory requirements to implement measures designed to effectively detect, prevent, and respond to fraud, attempted fraud, market manipulation, and similar wrongdoing, and to monitor, control, investigate and report back to the NYDFS regarding any wrongdoing.49 These trading platforms also have the following obligations: 50
+- U.S.-Compliant Trading Platforms possess safeguards that protect against fraud and manipulation.
+For example, U.S.-Compliant Trading Platforms regulated by the NYDFS under the BitLicense program have regulatory requirements to implement measures designed to effectively detect, prevent, and respond to fraud, attempted fraud, market manipulation, and similar wrongdoing, and to monitor, control, investigate and report back to the NYDFS regarding any wrongdoing.
+These trading platforms also have the following obligations: - Submission of audited financial statements including income

-- Submission of audited financial statements including income statements, statements of assets/ liabilities, insurance, and banking; - Compliance with capitalization requirements set at NYDFS's discretion; - Prohibitions against the sale or encumbrance to protect full reserves of custodian assets: - Fingerprints and photographs of employees with access to customer funds: - Retention of a qualified Chief Information Security Officer and annual penetration testing/audits; - Documented business continuity and disaster recovery plan, independently tested annually; and - Participation in an independent exam by NYDFS.
+- statements, statements of assets/liabilities, insurance, and banking; - Compliance with capitalization requirements set at NYDFS's discretion; - Prohibitions against the sale or encumbrance to protect full reserves of custodian assets; - Fingerprints and photographs of employees with access to customer funds: - Retention of a qualified Chief Information Security Officer and annual penetration testing/audits; - Documented business continuity and disaster recovery plan, independently tested annually; and - Participation in an independent exam by NYDFS.

-Other U.S.-Compliant Trading measures to protect against common forms of market manipulation.51 generally consolidate over time, as price differences prices on Constituent Trading Platforms and nonopportunities would exist.
-These discrepancies that are subject to FinCEN's federal and state reporting requirements that provide additional safeguards.
+Other U.S.-Compliant Trading Platforms have voluntarily implemented measures to protect against common forms of market manipulation.

+Furthermore, all U.S.-Compliant Trading Platforms are considered MSBs that are subject to FinCEN's federal and state reporting requirements that provide additional safeguards.
 For example, unscrupulous traders may be less likely to engage in fraudulent or manipulative acts and practices on trading platforms that (1) report suspicious activity to FinCEN as money services businesses, (2) report to state regulators as money transmitters, and/or (3) require customer identification through KYC procedures.
-U.S.-Compliant Trading Platforms are required to: 52
+U.S.-Compliant Trading Platforms are required to: 55

-Constituent Trading Platforms, arbitrage trading

-• Identify people with ownership stakes or controlling roles in the MSB;

-Establish a formal Anti-Money Laundering (AML) policy in place with documentation, training, independent review, and a named compliance officer;

-Implement strict customer identification and verification policies and procedures;
+- Identify people with ownership stakes or controlling roles in the MSB; - Establish a formal Anti-Money Laundering (AML) policy in place with documentation, training, independent review, and a named compliance officer; - Implement strict customer identification and verification policies and procedures; - File Suspicious Activity Reports (SARs) for suspicious customer transactions; - File Currency Transaction Reports (CTRs) for cash-in or cash-out transactions greater than \$10,000; and - Maintain a five-year record of currency exchanges greater than \$1,000 and money transfers greater than \$3,000.

-• File Suspicious Activity Reports (SARs) for suspicious customer as a commodity, the CFTC has authority to police fraud and manipulation on U.S.-Compliant Trading Platforms.53
+Lastly, because of Ether's classification as a commodity, the CFTC has authority to police fraud and manipulation on U.S.-Compliant Trading Platforms.